Results tagged ‘ Jean Segura ’

 Brewers players on this year’s All-Star ballot include C Jonathan Lucroy, 1B Corey Hart, 2B Rickie Weeks, 3B Aramis Ramirez, SS Jean Segura, OF Ryan Braun, OF Carlos Gomez and OF Norichika Aoki.

-At brewers.com, all fans voting 21 or more times for their favorite Brewers will be entered into a drawing to win Ryan Braun’s Miller Park Suite for a night, complete with tickets, food and a personal visit from the 2011 National League MVP.
+At Brewers.com, all fans voting 21 or more times for their favorite Brewers will be entered into a drawing to win Ryan Braun’s Miller Park Suite for a night, complete with tickets, food and a personal visit from the 2011 National League MVP.
 There is a maximum of 25 votes per email address.
 More information and rules may be found at brewers.com.
 Additionally, fans voting online will be eligible to purchase Field Outfield and Club Outfield seats for select Brewers games at a savings of up to 50% (details available after voting at Brewers.com).

 Those visiting Miller Park are encouraged to vote early and often via paper ballot at the All-Star Polling District, set up during Brewers home games along the first base concourse.
-In-park balloting at Miller Park begins on Monday, April 29 and continues through Friday, June 21, comprising 25 home dates.
-The Vote Brewers! campaign will feature event staff decked out at home games in promotional t-shirts, and signage along the Miller Park fascia and behind the plate.
-In addition, media partners FS Wisconsin and Newsradio 620 WTMJ will be promoting the initiative on broadcasts, and the World Famous Klement’s Racing Sausages will help distribute voting information around the city.
-There will also be voting parties staged during the balloting period.
+In-park balloting at Miller Park continues through Friday, June 21, comprising 25 home dates.
+The Vote Brewers! campaign features event staff decked out at home games in promotional t-shirts, and signage along the Miller Park fascia and behind the plate.
+In addition, media partners FS Wisconsin and Newsradio 620 WTMJ are promoting the initiative on broadcasts, and the World Famous Klement’s Racing Sausages will help distribute voting information around the city.
+There have also been voting parties staged during the balloting period.

-With every 10 ballots turned in to the All-Star Polling District, fans will receive one raffle ticket that will enter them in a drawing for the opportunity to win a collector’s item daily, ranging from game-used memorabilia to player autographs.
+With every 10 ballots turned in to the All-Star Polling District, fans receive one raffle ticket that enters them in a drawing for the opportunity to win a collector’s item daily, ranging from game-used memorabilia to player autographs.
 A drawing will be held during every home game through June 21 and the winning ticket will be announced during the game.
-Rules will be available at the Polling District.
+Rules are available at the Polling District.

 Ryan Braun narrowly missed being elected a starter for the 2012 MLB All-Star Game after finishing fourth in voting among National League outfielders to Matt Kemp of the Los Angeles Dodgers by just over 100,000 votes.
 Braun was later named a starter to replace the injured Kemp.